 More recently, I have been experimenting with mounting a microscope objective to my camera to capture intricately detailed photos of insects.
 Using the microscope lens, only a minute portion of an insect's body is in focus.
 To solve this problem, hundreds of individual photos are "stacked" together, each one capturing a different slice of the subject, to yield a single, fully focused image.

-When not behind a lens, developing film, or editing photos, I am a health policy analyst, husband and father of 3 living in Takoma Park, Maryland with my family and two dogs.
+When not behind a lens, developing film, or editing photos, I am a health policy analyst, husband and father of three fantastic children living in Takoma Park, Maryland with my family and two dogs.